Outdoor Greenpoint Terminal Market Debuts Sunday - Greenpointers

 “Our special Greenpoint vendors to name a few are: Wasabi, The wonderful Paintings by Yvoni as well as Pelicana Chicken.”

-Socially distanced activities that are planned include a roller disco (with skates available to rent) and a comedy show hosted by Matt Richard along with guests Dave Temple, Rosebud Baker, Ricky Velez, and Nimesh Patel.
+Socially distanced activities that are planned include a roller disco (with skates available to rent) and a comedy show hosted by Matt Richards along with guests Dave Temple, Rosebud Baker, Ricky Velez, and Nimesh Patel.

 “We ask that all guests follow 1-way path markers as well as spacing markers we have implemented in the aisles between our vendor booths,” Nishi said.